measurement-kit/measurement-kit/include/measurement_kit/README.md

 Where `report_id` is the report identifier.

-- `"status.report_create"`: Measurement Kit has created a report for the current task, and tells you the report-ID.
+- `"status.report_create"`: (object) Measurement Kit has created a report for the current task, and tells you the report-ID.
 The report-ID is the identifier of the measurement result(s), which will be later submitted.
 The JSON is like:

 ```JSON
 {